uber-common/metta/README.md

 # Gotchas

-The tool takes the string from puple_actions and encapsulates it in quotes.
-Therefor you need to escape any other quotes, ticks, weird shell characters in your command.
+The tool takes the string from purple_actions and encapsulates it in quotes.
+Therefore you need to escape any other quotes, ticks, weird shell characters in your command.

 Use the output of the vagrant/celery piece to make sure things are working like they should